-Statistics: As of January 2019 I own twenty complete sewing machines.
+Statistics: As of March 2019 I own 22 complete sewing machines.
 (This both surprises and pleases me!)
-They range in age from 43 to 160 years old (twelve of them are over 100).
-Six are treadle machines, five are hand cranks, eight are electric (representing belt, gear, friction, and direct drive).
-Two of the electrics are in floor cabinets, the rest are portable.
-Only one machine doesn’t have a power source – it’s broken in a couple of ways anyway.
+They range in age from 43 to 160 years old (14 of them are over 100).
+Seven are treadle machines, five are hand cranks, eight are electric (representing belt, gear, friction, and direct drive).
+One of the electrics is in a floor cabinet, the rest are portable.
+Two machines don’t have a power source – one is broken in a couple of ways anyway.
 Maybe it will sew someday, or maybe not.
 The other came to me as just the head.
-The other 21 can all sew.
+The other 21 can all sew (or will, soon).

 Oh, and by way of thanks, and to give credit: the folks on the Victorian Sweatshop forum have been very helpful, as have the members of the TreadleOn mailing list.
 If you’re interested in old machines, those are the places to go!

 If you want to ask about anything here, or just make comments, drop me a line at firstname.lastname@example.org

 The pictures are all clickable for larger versions.
 And if you want to skip the text, and just look at pictures, click on any picture and then use the arrows (or click on the larger image itself) to navigate.

 At the turn of the 20th century, Singer was the largest furniture manufacturer in the world.
 This interesting article talks about that side of their business.